nelvadas/GraalVM-Polyglot-Labs/00/README.md

 </strong>
 </div>

-The purpose of this lab is to help you setup your PC with the required software to run this lab.
 ![User Input](../images/noun_Computer_3477192_100.png)
 ![Shell Script](../images/noun_SH_File_272740_100.png)

+Before diging into the details of GraalVM Polyglot features,  you need setup your PC with the required software to run this lab.

 ## Install GraalVM Enterprise :rocket:
-The instructions to install GraalVM can be found online[here](https://docs.oracle.com/en/graalvm/enterprise/20/docs/getting-started/installation-linux/)
+The instructions to install GraalVM can be found  [here](https://docs.oracle.com/en/graalvm/enterprise/20/docs/getting-started/installation-linux/)

+:warning:
 This workshop assumes that you are using either Linux or Mac, but is equally applicable to Windows.
 You might just have to adpat it, for example the bash shell script sections etc may need to be updated.

 ```bash